 Tropical Spice Garden offers daily guided tours where you’ll learn about the plants and history of the garden.
 The passionate guides will teach you how spices were once used for medicinal and culinary purposes.
 These tours provide an in-depth experience into Penang’s botanical wonders.

 Whether you want to escape the heat, learn about tropical plants or simply enjoy a fragrant oasis, the Tropical Spice Garden is a natural wonderland in the heart of Penang not to be missed.
 Allow at least 2 to 3 hours to fully explore all it has to offer.
-Admission fees are very affordable, ranging from $5 to $15 for adults depending on any tours or activities.
 It’s open daily from 9 am to 6 pm.

 Penang Hill